-The Northern Research Forum (NRF) provides an international platform for an effective dialogue between members of the research community and a wide range of stakeholders including researchers, educators, politicians, business leaders, civil servants, community leaders, NGO representatives, and resource users and managers.
-The Forum facilitates research on issues and problems relevant to the contemporary Northern agenda and believed to have global significance.
+The Northern Research Forum (NRF) is operated by the University of Akureyri (UNAK) and coordinates various Arctic activities in Iceland and internationally, both within and outside of UNAK.
+The NRF provides an international platform for an effective dialogue between members of the research community and a wide range of stakeholders including researchers, educators, politicians, business leaders, civil servants, community leaders, NGO representatives, and resource users and managers.
+The Forum facilitates research on issues and problems relevant to the contemporary Northern agenda and which are believed to have global significance.

 Dr. Ólafur Ragnar Grímsson, the former President of Iceland, launched the idea of the NRF in September 1998 on the occasion of his speech commemorating the official opening of the twentieth academic year of the University of Lapland in northern Finland.
 Subsequently, the University of Lapland prepared a feasibility study regarding this initiative.
 The NRF began its work in Iceland in October 1999 with the formation of a steering committee and a secretariat.

 Main activities of the NRF include, but are not limited to, the following:

 - Overseeing and implementing the NRF Fellows Program;

 - Administering UNAK’s bilateral or multilateral Arctic cooperation activities, including the Nansen professorship;

 - Aiding NRF Fellows in supporting the work of the Arctic Council working groups;

 - Supporting the presence of UNAK participants at the Arctic Circle Conference;

 - Facilitating and promoting UNAK’s participation in the UArctic network.